Dominican Republic Travel Guide

 While Dominican Republic is mostly an all-inclusive destination, there are still other accommodation options to choose from.
 Hostels are available throughout the major towns with prices start at about 15 USD for a dorm room.
 Expect to pay around 25 USD in budget hotels, which are popular with locals, but usually offer quite crappy amenities.
 It is common, they come with shared bathroom and the majority have cold showers.
 Mid-range hotels are common in tourist areas with prices ranging from 40 to 65 USD.
 While I stayed in such hotel, these are really good value for money.
 Airbnb is also an option throughout the Dominican Republic and you can find studio apartments starting at a 45 USD per night.
 These usually come with self-catering facilities.

 For getting around in distant regions not covered by bus routes, guagua are great providing even cheaper service than buses.
 Very popular with locals, the ordinary guagua ride will set you back no more than 2-3 USD or even lower when traveling within a given city.
 As most guaguas are a bit cramped they might ride with their doors open.

 For transportation within major cities, publicos and motoconchos are extremely inexpensive, under 1 USD per trip.
 While publicos are kind of private cars, motoconchos are small-engine motorbikes carrying up to 3-4 passengers with no helmets on and performing daredevil driving manoeuvres.
 Motoconchos are popular for shorter trips within towns and resort areas.
 Taxis are relatively inexpensive with prices around 5-6 USD average.
 You can pay with US dollars, Euros or Pesos, but it is wise to have the exact change since you don’t want the driver to keep the change.
 Santo Domingo has an underground system, that is less than 1 USD per ride.

-Dominican cuisine can briefly be described as an unusual, but tasty mix of European, African and indigenous Taíno cuisines.
-It is based on extensive use of beans, bananas and vegetables (including exotic ones) in the original combinations with meat and fish.
+I can briefly describe Dominican cuisine as an unusual, but tasty mix of European, African and indigenous Taíno cuisines.
+It is based on extensive use of beans, bananas, and vegetables (including exotic ones) in the original combinations with meat and fish.
 Such dishes like la bandera, asopao and Puerco en puya are traditional.
 Food in the Dominican Republic is cheap.